ft-290008buchok/Letter_classifier/README.md

     Classification of the training sample - accuracy 100 %
     Classification of the test sample - accuracy 92 %

+By default, a dataset of 250 letters (50 for each class) is loaded into the project, it gives even higher accuracy on tests.
 #
 For more information about the module that was used to train the neural network, you can read the `Classifier module (neural network)` section or click [here](https://github.com/ft-290008buchok/SNN).
 #